-In addition to coursework, the BS program in psychology with a concentration in psychological science offers students the opportunity to work alongside faculty researching exciting new questions.
+In addition to coursework, the BS program in psychology with a concentration in psychological science offers students the opportunity to work alongside renowned faculty researching exciting new questions.
 Students study human and animal behavior, such as how humans manage stress and emotions and how body image affects our sense of identity.
 They also are able to apply their knowledge through internships that help prepare them for interesting careers that provide opportunities for them to use their knowledge of psychology.

 Psychology (Psychological Science) (BS)

 Liberal Arts and Sciences, The College of

 A major map outlines the degree’s requirements for graduation.